dissyskcl/starter-academic/content/news/Caracciolo2022/index.md

 subtitle: []

 # Summary for listings and search engines
-summary: A conference on Statistical Field Theory, Statistical Physics and their interdisciplinary applications in Trieste, in honour of Sergio Caracciolo's 70th birthday, organise, amongst the others, by G. Sicuro.
+summary: A conference on Statistical Field Theory, Statistical Physics and their interdisciplinary applications in Trieste, in honour of Sergio Caracciolo's 70th birthday, organise, amongst the others, by Gabriele Sicuro.

 # Link this post with a project
 projects: []